Gronis/wasmdev/README.md

 ```
 This is necessary to pull in additional assets like css styles or setup a Progressive Web Application using Service Workers.

-### Example: override asset path:
+### Use-case: override asset path:
-If you want to have a separate path to static assets, the can be specified in the `wasmdev::main` macro as mention previously.
+If you want to have a separate path to static assets, they can be specified in the `wasmdev::main` macro as mention previously.
 This is recommended, since the web-server won't try to recompile your wasm-code when you change your static assets like css styles.

 `src/main.rs`:
 ```rust